 When is the next leap year?

-2020 was the last leap year.
-We have another leap year every four years.
-So 2024 is the next leap year.
-Basically if the year is divisible by 4, then it’s a leap year.
+It’s 2024, so we have another leap year.
+Remember to keep it simple, you just divide the year by 4, and its a leap year.
 That’s the simplest way to calculate the next leap year.

 There is a slight adjustment to that rule though to make our calendar even more accurate.
 The extra time each year is actually just under 6 hours, so to account for this difference there is a further rule on when leap years occur.